 Patron Saints

 In 2023, our Mother Superior, Mother Philomena Maria, named St. Margaret Mary Alacoque as one of our patron saints.
-Following the section on St. Margaret Mary below, we have a special excerpt from the memoirs of our foundress—Mother Margaret Mary—explaining the heavenly relationship between the Children of Mary and this powerful intercessor!
+Below, we have a special excerpt from the memoirs of our foundress—Mother Margaret Mary—explaining the heavenly relationship between the Children of Mary and this powerful intercessor!

 St. John Paul II